frontstack/vagrant/README.md

 ## setup.ini options

-See `setup.sample.ini` file.
+See `setup.ini` file.
 You should remove the config options you don't need.

 In order to use it, you must rename it to `setup.ini`.